razzmatazzx/razzmatazzx/README.md

 <h1>made you look jackass hahahaha</h1>

 Im an adult(2004) woman
 I play 18+ & I assume anyone I talk to on there is also an adult.
-If you're not GTFO the 18+ server<br>I'm on safe just to play Fashion Roulette!
-No one hosts on 18+ >_><br><br>I don't read abouts.
-I have not read your DNI and I will not read it, man up and block me yourself!
-I don't expect anyone to have read this :P <br> interact on 18+ is welcomed ^.^ I like to talk to people!
-I hang around docks alot!
+If you're not GTFO the 18+ server<br><br>I have not read your DNI I will not read your DNI man up and hide me yourself